IntegerLimit/GroovyScriptPlugin/README.md

 ### Other
 - [ ] Allow localization
 - [ ] Fix completion removing quotes before
-- [ ] Fix completion not working with object mappers on normal input
+- [ ] Fix completion not working with object mappers on normal input (maybe see if IntelliJ's Typescript support can help as a base, it provides completion for object keys)
 - [ ] Add shortcut snippets (crafting shapeless, etc.)
 - [ ] Fix bad error highlighting
 - [ ] Inspections (e.g. favoring `item('rl', meta)` over `item('rl:meta')` or formatting from `item` to `metaitem`)